ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

     -rw-r--r--  1 tecadmin  tecadmin  1168 Feb 22 12:41 docker-compose.yml
     -rwxr-xr-x  1 tecadmin  tecadmin   751 Feb 22 12:44 monitordocker.sh

-**9.** Now that we have updated these files to represent the correct Docker network, go ahead run the monitordocker file with the name of our Docker network. **NOTE:** scroll over to see the entire command below
+**9.** Now that we have updated these files to specify the correct Docker network, go ahead run the monitordocker.sh script with the name of our Docker network. **NOTE:** scroll over to see the entire command below

     tecadmin@ubuntubase:~/Desktop/mycontract/fabric-samples/commercial-paper/organization/magnetocorp/configuration/cli/$ ./monitordocker.sh fabricvscodelocalfabric_basic